<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 What is facilities management software?

-Facility management software allows owners and managers to visualize a building's operational data and streamline management and maintenance tasks.
+Facility management software allows owners and managers to visualize a building's operational data and simplify management and maintenance tasks.

 Other terms for facilities management software include computerized maintenance management system (CMMS) computer aided facilities management (CAFM) software.